Langleu/github-actions-dashboard/README.md

 # GitHub Actions Dashboard UserScript

-This UserScript enhances the GitHub Actions overview page for any repository by providing a modern, grouped, and visually appealing dashboard of all workflows.
+This UserScript enhances the GitHub Actions overview page for any public repository by providing a modern, grouped, and visually appealing dashboard of all workflows.

 ## Disclaimer